 - In step 3a, the SMF indicates to the AMF the access type (3GPP access or non-3GPP access) over which the user plane resources are to be activated for the MA PDU Session.

+In the case of DN-AAA or SMF initiated Secondary re-authetication procedure, when the SMF invokes the Namf_Communication_N1N2MessageTransfer service operation, SMF indicates the target access type of sending N1 NAS message to the UE or it lets AMF determine this access type.

 - In step 4, the AMF considers the MA PDU Session is associated with the access type the SMF has indicated in step 3a.

+The AMF determines the access type of which to send the N1 NAS message to the UE based on the target access type value if received from the SMF in step 3a.
+If the AMF receives the target access type value as “any” and the UE is CM-CONNECTED in both accesses, then the AMF determines the target access type based on the operator policy.